PeeperLab/CopywriteR/README.md

 as when the CopywriteR analysis was performed.

 #### Sorting of .bam files

 The Rsamtools package requires .bam files to be sorted.
 If the .bam files that are to be analyzed are not sorted, CopywriteR will provide an error message.
 Unsorted .bam files can then be sorted using samtools as follows:

     $ samtools sort sample.bam sample.sorted.bam

+#### Speed

+We have noted a ~1.5-fold reduction in total calculation time with the development version of R (3.2) and Bioconductor (3.1).
+These will soon be officially released, and in case the calculation time becomes a critical issue we recommend upgrading to these versions of R and Bioconductor.

 ## Contact